Feb

 • improvement in hemolysis over time

-• the potential for prolonged treatment-free intervals
+• potential for prolonged treatment-free intervals

 When effective, this approach can lead to meaningful hematologic improvement and, in some patients, prolonged treatment-free intervals, particularly with combination rituximab-based regimens.8